WebOfTrustInfo/rwot7-toronto/draft-documents/A_DID_for_everything.md

 Extending the model to enhance the security of the policy management adds the following caveat:

 *   Policies must be governed by distributed consensus.

 Distributed consensus diffuses the trust for any policy decision to a group of hosts.
 In order to defeat the policy, an attacker must exploit some majority of the hosts.
 This makes exploits exponentially more difficult.
 Distributed consensus also allows for decentralized governance of the hosts.

 This paper extends these principles with one more, that is,

-*   By default, each data flow including transformation must be end-to-end provenanced using decentralized identifiers (DIDs) and hence decentralized autonomic data items (DADs).
+*   By default, each data flow including transformations must be end-to-end provenanced using decentralized identifiers (DIDs) and hence decentralized autonomic data items (DADis).

-This additional principle allows governance over the data using a decentralized trust model and a decentralized web of trust based on DIDs and DADs.
+This additional principle allows governance over the data using a decentralized trust model and a decentralized web of trust based on DIDs and DADis.
 This approach enables truly decentralized governance models for distributed applications.
 One can combine the third and sixth caveats from above, to a simple summary cavet:

-*   By default, data flows are end-to-end  provenanced/signed/encrypted at motion and at rest using DIDs and DADs.
+*   By default, data flows are end-to-end  provenanced/signed/encrypted at motion and at rest using DIDs and DADis.

 This remainder of this section in the paper will explore salient issues in using DIDs and DADs to maintain provenance over each step in a data processing flow including transformations of the data to enable credible uses of the data for various applications while maintaining a zero or difuse trust security model.